- Ittf nodes, The Indented Text Tree Format

 JsWizzi - NodeJs `util` builtin functions

-1 root2 #3 # All NodeJs methods of the `util` module are supported4 #5 # Examples:6 #7 $8 var obj = {9 name: 'annie'10 };11 #12 node util.inspect(obj) = ${util.inspect(obj)}13 #14 #15 node <a href="https://nodejs.org/api/util.html"></a>
+1 root 2 # 3 # All NodeJs methods of the `util` module are supported 4 # 5 # Examples: 6 # 7 $ 8 var obj = { 9 name: 'annie' 10 }; 11 # 12 node util.inspect(obj) = ${util.inspect(obj)} 13 # 14 # 15 node <a href="https://nodejs.org/api/util.html"></a>

 root